aliotako/Phase-1API/README.md

 26/11 have needed to restart this. og repo was linked to something i forked and 1: had forgotten about because was only looking at it from my files not github and 2: explains why there were push issues.

 Images:
-Website logo made by Ali Whiteford
+Website logo made by Kirill

 Thanks to:
 Ali Aslan.
 Javascript Variable